vincemann/spring-rapid/README.md

 # Features
 * JpaCrudService implementing crud on the service layer
-* proxybased PluginSystem for service
+* Proxybased PluginSystem for service
 * JsonCrudController implementing crud on the weblayer
-* Simple JavaX Validation
+* Basic Exception to ApiError translation
 * DtoMapping (support for different Dto's for each endpoint; diff request and response dto's)
-* uni- and bidirectional relationship management for all crud opeartions
+* Uni- and Bidirectional relationship management for all crud opeartions
-* automatic resolving of ids in dtos referencing other entities and vice versa
+* Automatic resolving of ids in dtos referencing other entities and vice versa
-* testsupport for service and controller layer (automocking of all service beans in controller tests)
+* Testsupport for service and controller layer (automocking of all service beans in controller tests)

 # Examples